Stimulated decay of collapsing axion stars and fast radio bursts: Introduction

 Fast radio bursts (FRBs) are bright transient radio signals that endure for just milliseconds \cite{Lorimer:2007,Keane:2012yh,Thornton:2013iua}, and their physical origin, as well as the mechanism of radiation, remain shrouded in mystery.
 Thus far, hundreds of FRBs have been detected, with a limited subset demonstrating repeating behaviors \cite{Spitler:2016dmz,CHIMEFRB:2019pgo,Fonseca:2020cdd,CHIMEFRB:2023myn}.
 It is commonly believed that repeating FRBs and non-repeating FRBs arise from different physical processes.
 Numerous models have been put forward to elucidate the sources of FRBs.
 See Refs. \cite{Katz:2018xiu,Popov:2018hkz,Platts:2018hiy,Petroff:2019tty,Cordes:2019cmq,Zhang:2020qgp,Xiao:2021omr} for the review of FRBs.
 The frequency spectrum of FRBs typically falls within the range of approximately $400\rm{MHz}$ to $8\rm{GHz}$ \cite{Petroff:2019tty}, and the total energy emitted typically ranges from $10^{38}$ to $10^{40}\rm{erg}$ \cite{Thornton:2013iua,Spitler:2014fla}.
 While a solid link between as least some FRBs and magnetars \cite{CHIMEFRB:2020abu,Bochenek:2020zxn} has been confirmed, the mechanisms triggering these enigmatic phenomena and their radiation processes remain subjects of intense controversy.

-In this paper we propose that stimulated decay of collapsing dilute axion stars for ALPs with smaller values of the axion-photon coupling compared with QCD axion may be the origin of some of the observed non-repeating FRBs.
-See Refs. \cite{Iwazaki:2014wka,Tkachev:2014dpa,Raby:2016deh} for relevant works about axion stars and FRBs.
-The plan of the paper is as follows: in Sec.
-II we give a simple description of dilute axion stars.
-In Sec.
-III we discuss spontaneous decay from dilute axion stars.
-In Sec.
-IV we discuss the stimulated decay of collapsing axion stars.
-In Sec.
-V we summarize our results.
+In this paper we propose that stimulated decay \cite{Kephart:1994uy,Rosa:2017ury,Caputo:2018vmy} of collapsing dilute axion stars for ALPs with smaller values of the axion-photon coupling compared with QCD axion may be the origin of some of the observed non-repeating FRBs.
+See Refs. \cite{Iwazaki:2014wka,Tkachev:2014dpa,Raby:2016deh,Buckley:2020fmh} for relevant works about axion stars and FRBs.
 In this paper we use the natural units, $c = \hbar=1$.